3 Multifamily Marketing Best Practices for a Property That’s Still in Development

 You might think that concrete-filled, construction shots like this are “uncool”, and while they might not be the prettiest-looking thing in the world, it’s cool for potential renters to see the property come to life, so to speak.

-If possible and when safe, it can be great to get on site and shoot videos and snap photos of the project slowly going up.
+If possible and when safe, it can be great to get on-site and shoot videos and snap photos of the project slowly going up.
 You can brand it as a “Behind the Scenes” series for a fun campaign idea.

 Here are some in-progress shots we love:

-As more sections are completed, take progress shots so you can create fun “before and after’s”.
+As more sections are completed, take progress shots so you can create fun “before and after” posts.
 Instagram Reels and TikToks are incredibly popular right now, so try to turn a few into videos!
 This can help give a tangible element to your property and offer something physical to share on social media.

-Overtime, followers will begin to feel like a part of the process and it can be exciting to see something be created before your eyes.
+Over time, followers will begin to feel like a part of the process and it can be exciting to see something be created before your eyes.
 It’s okay if these photos aren’t the most polished, no one expects a construction site to look pretty.

-Prioritize Consistency Over Perfection
+Prioritize Consistency Over Perfection for Consistent Apartment Marketing

 It’s not going to look perfect from the get-go, you’ll build that as you build your property.